DoctorDatah/Apartments-Listings-NYC-Analysis-and-Modeling/README.md

 ![renthopes.com](Images/renthopes.com.png)

 #### Outliers:
-Most of the Observations are between $2000 to $4200 range.
-Average rent by zip:<br>
+Most of the Observations are between $2000 to $4200 range on average.<br>
 ![Outliers](Images/boxenplot_outliers_zip_avg.png)

 #### Map of average rent in differnt areas: